lsuttenfield/mSystems-2024/insertionSiteOutput/README.md

 ```
 Therefore, one insertion needs at a minimum 2 reads to support it.
 In our lysogens we found a
 persistent background of reads which suggested lysis.

+The raw reads of our isolates are available on NCBI BioProject # PRJNA1021667.